tina-e/MA-FrameworkLatency/README.md

 #### Repo Structure

 📁 **framework_tester**
-Includes test programs for different frameworks.
+<br>Includes test programs for different frameworks.
 Default (from black to hwite on click) and Rects (from black to 1000 random rects on click)
 - GLUT
 - (SDL2)
 - SDL2_OpenGl